 I treasured learning more about my Grandfather and his contribution to our Mormon heritage.
 But even more, I valued the time spent with my father.
 This was one of the few experiences I had with my father growing up where I was able to spend much one-on-one time with him.
 Even if it was mostly rehearsing lines as we drove for hours back and forth to Grandpa’s pageant.
 It was our way of helping carry on his witness and supporting what he sacrificed so much for.

 As my faith journey continued years after participating in this experience, I came to realize eyewitness testimony (particularly seeing things with spiritual eyes as Grandpa had done) does not appear to be highly specific evidence for literal truth.
+Highly specific tests or evidences are needed to rule in truth claims.
 There are many equally fervent eyewitness testimonies supporting competing faith claims from other religious persuasions.

 Coming to realize this caused me to ponder: “Were the sacred experiences of these other individuals less valuable and less valid than those of my own Grandpa?
 Was the experience of my ancestor, or even my own spiritual experiences more important than theirs?
 Was everyone else just deceived, led astray by the Devil?
 Was it narcissistic to not consider perhaps I was the one deceived instead?
 Was the deceived/not deceived paradigm I was viewing this with even an accurate paradigm to be using?”